 Outputs will include an initial concept paper, 4-5 case study reports, 5-6 thematic policy briefs on the main issues related to urban conflict, 2-3 journal articles, and an edited book.
 Towards impacting at the levels of policy and practice, we will engage with key stakeholders at the international, national and municipal levels throughout the cycle of the project and form a peer-learning network among municipalities to exchange best practices and share knowledge.

-The Hague Institute seeks to design and deliver this timely project in partnership with international research organizations and in close cooperation with municipal authorities, cities associations and international agencies.
-The study will develop, test and disseminate policy frameworks and guidelines that will enable municipalities to address more effectively the root causes of violent conflict and allow municipal, national and international actors to better understand how to respond to localized conflict in a coordinated way and to avoid its escalation.
+The Hague Institute seeks to design and deliver this timely project theme in partnership with international research organizations and in close cooperation with municipal authorities, cities associations and international agencies.
+The studies will develop, test and disseminate policy frameworks and guidelines that will enable municipalities to address more effectively the root causes of violent conflict and allow municipal, national and international actors to better understand how to respond to localized conflict in a coordinated way and to avoid its escalation.